-The SunATM software allows you to configure your interface as either a Classical IP ARP server or a client.
-In addition, you can connect two systems back-to-back, in a standalone configuration, using a Permanent Virtual Circuit (PVC).
+The SunATM software allows you to configure your interface as a Classical IP ARP server or client, or in a standalone mode with locally configured entries.
+You can also use standalone mode to connect two systems back-to-back, using a Permanent Virtual Circuit (PVC).
 These three modes are options on the Classical IP parameter menu.
+IPv6 always operates in standalone mode.